 We will stop using your data when we stop delivering services to you.

-Data will be retained in accordance with the countywide data retention schedule.
+Data will be retained in accordance with the SCC countywide data retention schedule.

 For further information on our privacy notices, please see information and privacy.